dkmakyer/trial-repo/README.md

-# My Web dev journey
+# MY WEB DEV JOURNEY BEGINS

-i am now learning how to use Git anf Github.
+I am now learning how to use Git and Github.